Read Smith’s plans for the fall 2021 semester.

 IRB Research Proposal Survey

 The IRB Research Proposal Survey must be filled out in Mentor IRB (see The Application Process - Preparing & Submitting a Proposal).
 You will be asked to upload supplemental documents, such as informed consent documents, recruitment examples and confidentiality agreements with translators and transcribers.
 The templates below are resources to help you create the supplemental documents necessary for your study.
+If you would like Word docs for some of the templates (which you can edit for your use), please email firstname.lastname@example.org and request the documents you would like in Word format.

 Consent Form Templates